isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Bayam.md

 <section>
 	<h4>Environmental needs:</h4>
 		<img style="height:390px; width:520px" src="/images/Horti%20techniques/ContainerPlanting_JacChua%20(3).jpg">
-<p>Lettuce does best in more than 6 or more hours of indirect sunlight, or around 4-5 hours of direct sunlight.
+<p>This leafy vegetable thrives in 4-8 hours of direct sunlight, or more than 6 hours of indirect sunlight.
 Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening.
+However, if planted in true ground and left with a lot of space, the plant can grow up to 1.5m high with a thick stem.
 These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-Keep your plants cool with mulch and plenty of water to encourage growth. </p>
+This plant is relatively drought tolerant and can withstand some neglect. </p>
 	<br>
 	</section>